Connect with us

 The acquisition of YMR comes after Mace bought a significant stake in South African quantity surveying company, MMQS, late last year – forming a new entity, MMQSMace, which serves the South African building and construction market.

-“We will continue to explore the potential to expand our offering across our global hubs through the strategic acquisition of niche consultancy firms with reputations for high quality services in order to strengthen our market position and provide an augmented offer to clients,” Mr Millett said.
+“We will continue to explore the potential to expand our offering across our global hubs through the strategic acquisition of niche consultancy firms with reputations for high-quality services to strengthen our market position,” Mr Millett said.

-Global construction firms are increasingly expanding into Kenya, a country whose construction sector is forecast to expand by 8.5 per cent in 2017 and at 6.2 per cent annually between 2018 and 2026.
+Global construction firms are increasingly expanding into Kenya, whose construction sector is forecast to expand by 6.2 per cent annually between 2018 and 2026.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.